 Tamron’s 70-200mm f/2.8 G2 is a much less expensive, but very comparable alternative.
 It was one of the first to achieve the same outstanding image quality as its Canon counterpart.

-Sony’s own 70-200mm f/2.8 lens is a rare sight, but if you’re deeply invested in Sony gear and want to buy the same brand, it’s a fantastic option too.
+Sony’s 70-200mm f/2.8 lens is a rare sight, but if you’re deeply invested in Sony gear and want to buy the same brand, it’s a fantastic option too.

-This is the lens that you see everywhere all the time.
-A sharp, versatile, but cheap zoom lens.
+On the cheaper side, we find some 70-200mm f/4 lenses, most notably Canon’s 70-200mm f/4 USM is the lens that you see everywhere all the time.
+It’s a sharp, versatile, but cheap zoom option.
 It didn’t lose a bit of its popularity over the past 15 years.

 Which Is Better for Portraits: 50mm or 85mm?